-A Java specialization calls for strong IT skills, usually a college degree in engineering or similar training.
-Previous education at an engineering school is recommended even if the discipline chosen is not computer science.
-Other courses are also seen as helpful too, such as a BAC+4 in Applied Computer Methods or Computer Science or a BAC+2 (DUT or BTS in Computer Science).
+A Java specialization calls for strong IT skills, usually a college degree in Information Technology, Computer Science or Software Engineering.
+Previous education at an engineering school is recommended even if the chosen discipline is not computer science.
+Other courses are also seen as helpful too, such as a degree in Applied Computer Methods, Applied Mathematics, Robotics, Mechatronics or Electrical Engineering. .

 A Java developer’s salary is directly proportional to skills and experience.
 Regardless of the credentials a Java developer possesses, they usually receive a salary higher than say, a web developer – thanks to the specialized knowledge they have.

-A junior engineer with zero to minimal experience typically draws a salary anywhere close to €2,000 per month.
+A junior Java Developer with zero to minimal experience typically draws a salary anywhere close to €2,000 per month.
 Moderately experienced Java developers can take home a salary anywhere between €2,600 and €2,900.
-A senior engineer, on the other hand, can easily command a monthly salary of anywhere between €3,600 and €3,700.
+A senior Java Developer, on the other hand, can easily command a monthly salary of anywhere between €3,600 and €3,700.